Are you in an unpredictable marriage?

 • Harsh startups almost never end well: 96 percent of the time the outcome of a conversation can be predicted by the first three minutes of a 15 minute conversation

-• When all four ingredients of criticism, contempt, defensiveness, and stonewalling are present in a relationship, the chances of the marriage or love relationship ending increase to 94%, unless there is an active intervention to change the dynamic
+• When all four ingredients of criticism, contempt, defensiveness, and stonewalling are present in a relationship, the chances of the relationship ending increase to 94%, unless there is an active intervention to change the dynamic

 • Criticism boils down to: what is wrong with you?